Here are 20+ One Skein Crochet Patterns all in one place. These crochet patterns only use one ball of yarn each.

 How They’re Organized

-Included is a little picture and description of each crochet pattern.
+Each listing includes a little picture and description of each crochet pattern.
 I also include the specific yarn I used for the sample pattern.
-Each one links to the pattern post so you can check yarn yardage and get all the details.

 I hope you can find a new project to work on with the yarn you have on hand!